Seek expert help: how investors are responding to rising inflation

 Savers are more likely to seek professional advice as rising inflation and interest rates create uncertainty and a need to reappraise financial plans, according to Schroders’ survey of almost 24,000 investors globally.
 Significantly, this year’s survey found that older investors and those who consider their investment knowledge to be “advanced” or “expert” are most likely to value professional advice.

 Investors are adjusting their investment strategies – and expectations of returns – in the light of economic uncertainty, the survey suggests.
-And with greater market volatility, investors also appear to recognize the merits of “active” investing, where professional managers select stocks and oversee a portfolio, above “passive” investments which blindly track a market index.
+And with greater market volatility, investors also appear to recognise the merits of “active” investing, where professional managers select stocks and oversee a portfolio, above “passive” investments which blindly track a market index.
 The Global Investor Study 2022 is the latest in Schroders’ landmark series of surveys canvassing the opinions of almost 24,000 people who invest, from 33 locations across the world.

 Backdrop of rising interest rates